planttheidea/vidz/README.md

     * The source of the image used as a poster for the video
 * preload `{string}` *defaults to "auto"*
     * The value for the `preload` attribute applied to the `<video>` tag
+* swf `{string}` *defaults to null*
+    * The location of the swf file on your server relative to the page
 * webm `{string}` *defaults to null*
-    * The source of the webm file on your server
+    * The location of the webm file on your server relative to the page
 * width `{number}` *defaults to 600*
     * Width in pixels the video container will be